-The National Planning Policy for Waste published in October 2014 (DCLG) contains the detailed policies for the management of waste in England.
-Other documents which provide policy and guidance on aspects of waste management are the National Planning Policy Framework (DCLG, 2012), National Planning Policy Guidance (DCLG, 2014), the Waste Management Plan for England (2013), the National Policy Statements on Waste Water (Defra, 2012), and Hazardous Waste (Defra, 2013), and the Waste (England & Wales) Regulations 2011 (amended 2012).
+The National Planning Policy for Waste published in October 2014 (MHCLG) contains the detailed policies for the management of waste in England.
+Other documents which provide policy and guidance on aspects of waste management are the National Planning Policy Framework (MHCLG, 2019), National Planning Policy Guidance (MHCLG, 2014-2019), the Waste Management Plan for England (2013), the Resources and Waste Strategy for England (Defra, 2018), the National Policy Statements on Waste Water (Defra, 2012), and Hazardous Waste (Defra, 2013), and the Waste (England & Wales) Regulations 2011 (amended 2012).